Customer Service Charter

 We have four Strategic Goals.
 These are:

-- We will empower and equip consumers to make informed choices and assert their rights
+- We will empower consumers to help them make informed decisions

 Our work is implemented through the following activities: